Somiegithub/NumberClassApi/README.md

-# HNG-2025 Readme for Stage 1
+# HNG-12 README for Stage 1

 ## Setting Up PHP 8.0 with Apache on Ubuntu